hpsaturn/pilauncher/README.md

 sudo service pilauncher start
 ```

-also it will be disponible after each reboot.
-You also could run it like a normal python app with `python3 main.py`
+it will be launched after each reboot.
+You also could run it like a normal python app with `python3 main.py` e.g for debugging your apps.
+Don't forget stop first the service before.

 ## App Launcher